dimipapadeas/openwis-tutorials/OWT-7/README.md

 >            allocationSize=20
 >        )
 >    private Integer id;
->
+>    ...
->// private fields + getters and setters
 >```

 >
->### The database service: EchoServiceDao
+>### EchoServiceDao: Transactions
 >
 >The `@Transactional` (javax.transaction.Transactional) annotation provides the application the ability to declaratively control
 >transaction boundaries on CDI managed beans, as well as classes defined as managed beans by the Java EE specification, at both the
 >class and method level where method level annotations override those at the class level.
 >
->The  EchoServiceDao
 >```java
 >
->@Singleton
->@Transactional
->@OsgiServiceProvider(classes = { EchoServiceDao.class })
+> @Singleton
->public class EchoServiceDaoImpl implements EchoServiceDao {
+> public class EchoServiceDao  {
 >
->    //...
+> @Transactional
+> public Integer create(MessageDTO messageDTO) {
->
+>    ...
 >```

 >
->#### PersistenceContext and EntityManager
+>#### EchoServiceDao: PersistenceContext and EntityManager
 >The `EntityManager` itself is created by the container using the information in the persistence.xml, so to use it at runtime, we
 >simply need to request it be injected into one of our components.
 We do this via @PersistenceContext.
 The `@PersistenceContext`
 >annotation can be used on any CDI bean, Servlet, Servlet Listener, Servlet Filter, or JSF ManagedBean.
 Also note that a transaction
 >is required for any of the create, update or delete methods of the EntityManager to work.
 >
 >Example usage of EntityManager at the EchoServiceDao:
 >```java
->// EntityManager declaration:
+>   // EntityManager declaration:
 >   @PersistenceContext(unitName = "owt7PU")
 >   private EntityManager em;
 >
 >   //EntityManager storing the messageChat entity:
 >   em.persist(messageChat);
->
+>   ...
 >```
 >
 >